 Food and wine, flavours, traditions...
 Discovering the territory and the typical products

-He thus created the first wine with effervescence- obtained with the “Classic method”, which requires refermentation in bottle - which is today called Trentodoc.
-Taking a walk around Trento’s streets and visiting the Castello del Buonconsiglio, a castle dating back to the Renaissance period, will leave you and indelible memory.
-Travelling further in this direction, we can see on the right the Valle di Cembra with its hills where rows of vines producing Muller grapefruit grow in those which are considered the most impervious cultivated lands in the alpine mountains.
-Very warm days and cool nights give the homonymous wine its unmistakable smell.
-To this wine is also dedicated a famous exhibition taking place in the summer.
+Obtained through the ‘Classic method’, which requires refermentation in a bottle - which is today we call Trentodoc.
+Take a walk around Trento’s streets and visit the Castello del Buonconsiglio, a castle dating back to the Renaissance period, will leave you with incredible memories.
+Whilst travelling further in this direction, we can see the Valle di Cembra with its rolling hills, where rows of vines producing Muller grapefruit grow.